Setting up pages

 7. If applicable, choose whether you would like that link to open in a new window (external pages only).

-8. Publish the group.
+8. Publish the link group.

-9. Repeat up to four times.
+9. Repeat until you have up to four link groups.

 10. Once you see the groups listed, assign the proper group to each column.

-1. Click Content at the top of your dashboard and select Link groups
+1. Click Content at the top of your dashboard and select "Link Groups".

-4. Number the link to create a sort/display order and publish.
+4. Number the link to create a sort/display order and Publish.

 Site Settings